gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Thang you," the sergeant said stuffily.
 "Kulbinder—"

-"I will explore the forest," the tiger declared.
+"I will go and see what the forest has to offer," the tiger declared.
 And with no more ceremony than that, he padded off toward the main gate.